undeprecated/wordpress-react-plugin/README.md

 #### Setup Prompts

-_Plugin Name:_ - Name of your plugin.
+1. Plugin Name - Name of your plugin.
 Used for the WordPress Plugin Name heading of your plugin.php file.

-_Plugin Author:_ - Author of your plugin.
+1. Plugin Author - Author of your plugin.

-_Plugin URI:_ - URI of your plugin.
+1. Plugin URI - URI of your plugin.

-_Plugin Description:_ - Plugin description.
+1. Plugin Description - Plugin description.

-_Plugin Slug:_ - Plugin slug.
+1. Plugin Slug - Plugin slug.
 Automatically derived from plugin name.
 Setting this value will move `plugin\plugin.php` to `slug\slug.php`.

-_Plugin Version:_ - Version number.
+1. Plugin Version - Version number.
 Defaults to 1.0.0.

-_Namespace:_ - namespace to use in your PHP files.
+1. Namespace - namespace to use in your PHP files.
 Defaults to plugin name without spaces.

-_DEFINE_BASE:_ - Used to prefix `define()` constants in your plugin.
+1. DEFINE_BASE - Used to prefix `define()` constants in your plugin.
 Defaults to value of namespace uppercased.

 ## Usage